-Context of the web page determines the size of the page.
-Large amount of information/text requires long web pages.
+The context of the web page determines the size of the page.
+A large amount of information/text requires long web pages.
 This type of pages is often used for articles, reports and so on.
-Short pages are good for brief, catchy statements or offers, aimed to attract the visitor's attention and give out all the information at once.
-Both of these formats have advantages and disadvantages: Long pages can be large in size and take long time to load.
-Short pages will download fast, but can't deliver detailed information.
-It will be very inconvenient for your user to "jump" to all pages on the site in order to get complete information.
+Short pages are good for a brief, catchy statements or offers, aimed to attract the visitor’s attention and give out all the information at once.
+Both of these formats have advantages and disadvantages: Long pages can be large in size and take a long time to load.
+Short pages will download fast, but can’t deliver detailed information.
+It will be very inconvenient for your user to “jump” to all pages on the site in order to get complete information.
 Based on the type of site you are planning, choose the type of pages you will employ.

-Choose the elements you'd want included in your pages:
+Choose the elements you’d want to be included in your pages:

 Top of the page: